the future of libraries in the digital age

 Lecturer at the School of Information, San Jose State University

 Sue Alman is on the School of Information faculty at San Jose State University.
 She has held teaching posts at the University of Michigan and University of Pittsburgh, and she is a consultant specializing in organizational behavior and planning.
 Her areas of specialization include Futures, Asynchronous Learning, Management, Strategic Planning, Interpersonal Communications, Marketing and Public Relations, Group Dynamics, and Cultural Diversity.
 In Fall 2014 she led a MOOC, The Emerging Future: Technology Issues and Trends, that attracted over 1700 global participants.
 More information about the MOOC can be found on the iSchool website or the MOOC repository.
-She was also the organizer of the Library 2.0 Spring Summit, The Emerging Future: Technology and Learning.
+She is the organizer of the Library 2.0 Spring Summit, The Emerging Future: Technology and Learning.